-Aditya-L1: India set to launch its first mission to Sun
+Aditya-L1: India launches its first mission to Sun

 If Aditya-L1 is successful, India will join the select group of countries that are already studying the Sun.

-Japan was the first to launch a mission to Sun in 1981 to study solar flares and the US space agency Nasa and European Space Agency (ESA) have been watching the Sun since the 1990s.
+Japan was the first to launch a mission in 1981 to study solar flares and the US space agency Nasa and European Space Agency (ESA) have been watching the Sun since the 1990s.

 In February 2020, Nasa and ESA jointly launched a Solar Orbiter that is studying the Sun from close quarters and gathering data that, scientists say, will help understand what drives its dynamic behaviour.